9 Best Rolex Coffee Table Books (2026)

 Pages 252

-Best For Submariner enthusiasts & dive watch history
+Best For Submariner enthusiasts

-The first authorized book ever published by Rolex.
-Nicholas Foulkes gained unprecedented archive access to chronicle the Submariner's 71-year journey from 1953 introduction through Sea-Dweller, Rolex Deepsea, to the 11,000-meter Deepsea Challenge.
+What authorization provides: Nicholas Foulkes gained unprecedented archive access to chronicle the Submariner's 71-year journey from 1953 introduction through Sea-Dweller, Rolex Deepsea, to the 11,000-meter Deepsea Challenge.
+The archival photography (pages 34-89) includes images you simply cannot find elsewhere.
+Testimonies from marine biologist Sylvia Earle (pages 178-189) and underwater photographer David Doubilet (pages 212-228) add perspectives beyond typical horological coverage.

 9. The Book of Rolex (Revised Edition)